 Danny Sirmis joined ErinoakKids in January of 2017 to lead the Finance department.
 He is a seasoned Chartered Accountant who has more than twenty years of experience providing financial and administrative leadership for organizations in both the public and the private sectors.

 Prior to joining ErinoakKids, Danny held many senior level positions such as Business Manager & Comptroller, Manager of Operations, Senior Fiscal Policy & Planning Consultant, and Chief Financial Officer.
 Most recently, Danny was the Director of Finance at Peel Children’s Aid Society.

 Karen’s relationship with ErinoakKids began in 2008.
 For seven years she provided professional leadership and management consulting services to the organization, drawing on 20 years of experience in academic, pharmaceutical and healthcare industries.
-In 2015 she formally joined ErinoakKids as Vice President, Strategic Initiatives and is currently focused on supporting the planning and coordination of ErinoakKids’ three new facilities and the transition into our new space.
+In 2015 she formally joined ErinoakKids as Vice President, Strategic Initiatives focused on supporting the planning and coordination of ErinoakKids’ three new facilities and the transition into our new space.
 As the Director of Organizational and Leadership Development, Karen’s efforts now focus on initiatives related to leadership development, change management and workplace culture.

 Prior to joining ErinoakKids, Karen held a variety of leadership positions, including Executive Director of the Ontario Educational Leadership Centre, Director at Healthtech Consultants, and Director of Organizational Development at Grand River Hospital.
 In each of these roles Karen has drawn on her experience, skills and numerous qualifications and certifications to assist her colleagues and/or clients in leveraging their strengths in support of achieving their strategic goals and objectives.